GatienVilain/Vision-and-AI-based-fish-tracker/README.md

 We tried using sort and deepsort as tracking algorithm.
 While we could not make deepsort work properly, the method to use our model using sort is detailed further in this file.
 On the other branches, you can find :
-  - a branch containint python code to create new dataset by annoting image using cv2,
+  - a branch [Dataset-Creator](https://github.com/GatienVilain/Vision-and-AI-based-fish-tracker/tree/Dataset-Creator) containing python code to create new dataset by annoting image using cv2,
-  - a branch containing the deepsort part we tried but we had some issues with libraries and computational power on google colab so the result is not satisfacotry
+  - a branch [DeepSORT](https://github.com/GatienVilain/Vision-and-AI-based-fish-tracker/tree/DeepSORT) containing the deepsort part we tried but we had some issues with libraries and computational power on google colab so the result is not satisfacotry

 # FishTracking : Sort Method